ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 value will only be set in case it hasn't been changed.

-An eternal loop `(5)` might look a bit scary, but if you think of it for another minute, this, as was mentioned previously, is an optimistic approach to concurrency: we expect that update operations will be made by producers that, if ran simultaneously, will make a small amount of retries, but will usually succeed from the first attempt.
+An eternal loop `(5)` might look a bit scary, but if you think of it for another minute, this is an optimistic approach to concurrency: we expect that update operations will be made by producers that, if ran simultaneously, will make a small amount of retries, but will usually succeed from the first attempt.

-In practice, retries are so infrequent that you shouldn't even think about them.
+In practice, retries are so infrequent that you don't have to worry about them.
 Although it's always better to make sure your architecture doesn't contradict to the general assumptions made by such an approach.